mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 ===========================
 FIXED RECENTLY:

+P1: When song table was stable-sorted (e.g. by clicking on Title), any attempt to use the search filters
+      would put the search back to the default (by type, by label, by title).
+P1: Combined the Label and Label # fields [Cal Campbell suggestion], and reordered them
+P1: Bad fonts sizes on list of calls tabs, but only the 2nd label on a tab (Windows only)

 P1: Allow "=" as well as "+" so don't have to hold shift down for shortcuts
 P1: Add "&" for Windows shortcuts to Menu and subMenu items
 P1: Removed a Mac-specific #pragma that was no longer needed.